Marketing strategy

 Partnerships with influencers in your industry or niche to promote your products or services to their followers (your potential customers) through platforms such as TikTok or podcasts.
 Influencer marketing plays an important role in public relations and referrals to your brand’s offerings.

+Whether you’re a small business trying to make a splash or a Fortune 500 company with multiple marketing techniques in the bank, finding the right marketing team can be a challenge.
 At Brown Bag Marketing, we have experience working with all sizes of firms, spanning numerous industries – not to mention our fully in-house staff specializing in integrated marketing solutions.
 Whether your company needs digital, social, creative or website development, we are ready!

 Contact us today to get your marketing strategy off the ground.